SAFETY WHILE SEA SWIMMING

 - Learn Basic Life Support.
 You could save a life.

 - If you’re a strong swimmer, learn how to rescue someone, but only do this if the conditions are well within your ability and you are confident in your ability to rescue.

 Further advice can be found on the RNLI website.

 Swimming outdoors used to be widely accepted in the UK, including in towns and cities, before the pollution of our watercourses and the building of heated indoor pools brought swimmers indoors.
-Now outdoor swimming is making a comeback, and the Outdoor Swimming Society’s membership has grown from 300 in its first year (2006-7) to 27,000 today.
+Now outdoor swimming is making a comeback, and The Outdoor Swimming Society’s membership has grown from 300 in its first year (2006-7) to 125,000 in 2021.

-Knowledge of how to swim outdoors safely is emerging within the community, and we have begun to capture this knowledge on this site under the ‘survive‘ section with categories of information involving understanding rivers, understanding lakes and quarries, understanding the sea, and cold.
-There is even a section to answer that perennial summer media question: is the water really freezing?
-(See Understanding Thermoclines)
+Knowledge of how to swim outdoors safely is shared in the ‘survive‘ section with information on understanding rivers, understanding lakes and quarries, understanding the sea, and cold.

-Like any outdoor activity, there are ways to swim safely, with respect for nature, your own limits and the surroundings, and ways to endanger oneself.
+Like any outdoor activity, there are ways to swim safely, with respect for nature, your own limits and the surroundings – we have developed the Outdoor Swimmer’s Code to guide you in this.
 Our ethos is that people be free to swim, but carry the responsibility for doing so safely.
-We believe there should be more education to enable swimmers to make sound judgements, and that scare mongering may endanger rather than save life, however well it is intended.